tangsiwei0831/tangsiwei0831.github.io/_posts/2025-01-27-apache-airflow.md

 2. **Backfilling**: process of running computation for dates in the past.
 Typically occurs when new workflows or existing ones are modified, there is a need to generate data for periods before the workflow is active or updated.
    * Reasons for backfilling: new workflow deployment, data pipeline modification, daa loss recovery or consistency across systems
-   * Suppoese there is a DAG scheduled to run daily, start date is Jan 1st 2023, and deploy time is Jan 10th 2023.
+   * Suppose there is a DAG scheduled to run daily, start date is Jan 1st 2023, and deploy time is Jan 10th 2023.
 If `catch_up` is true, then it will run 9 times in a row.

 # Scheduling
 The DAG running time is based on the start_date and end_date.
 For example, if I set the DAG to be running every day at 5 am Toronto time.
 Then if I set catch up parameter to be false, and the start date to be 2024-07-24.
-Then if I switch on DAG on 7-24, the DAG will not start running immediately, it will start from start_date + schedule_interval which is 24 hours after -25 which is 7-25.
+Then if I switch on DAG on 7-24, the DAG will not start running immediately, it will start from start_date + schedule_interval which is 24 hours after which is 7-25.
 Therefore, the job will start at 7-25 5am.

 # Sample Airflow structure
 ```